Meadowsys/wiwi/src/serialiser_binary_2/README.md

 First encode the binary marker `0x0c`, followed by an unsigned variable length integer encoding the length in bytes.

+Then, write the buffer in without modification.
+Deserialisation should be able to be done zero-copy the same way strings can be.

 ## map

 A map is like a record (key value mappings), except it accepts arbitrary types for the keys as well as strings.